 Mike is a former reporter and copy editor at the Los Angeles Times and was one of the founding editors of ChicagoTribune.com.
 He’s a former news editor at WashingtonPost.com and ran the 2000 Summer Olympics copy desk for AOL.
 Mike also founded the journalism research site, The Journalist’s Toolbox , that he sold to the Society of Professional Journalists in 2007 and continues to update for SPJ.
 He also blogged about the Chicago Bear for two seasons on the NFL Blog Blitz site.

 Mike has more than 2,500 bylined stories as a professional reporter, covering teams such as the Los Angeles Rams, Anaheim Angels, Chicago Cubs, college sports and recruiting.
-He had an article published in 2003 in the Columbia Journalism Review about incorporating computer-assisted reporting and research cross-curriculum.
+He has written for MediaShift’s EducationShift page, and had an article published in 2003 in the Columbia Journalism Review about incorporating computer-assisted reporting and research cross-curriculum.

 Mike has a master’s degree in journalism/newspaper-media management from Northwestern University’s Medill School of Journalism.
 He graduated at the top of his class at Medill and received the Harrington Award, the school’s highest academic honor.
 He taught full-time at Medill from 1997 to 2000.
 He has a bachelor’s degree in journalism from the University of Nebraska-Lincoln, where he was editor of his college newspaper, The Daily Nebraskan.